Dia Mirza LASHES OUT At Rumours Linking Ex Sahil Sangha With Kanika Dhillon!

 She tweeted, "Laughable-Despicable-Irresponsible!
 Fiction writing is my job!Can tabloids b a lill more responsible pls?
 Jst bcos 2news items come at d same time-They can't b interlinked!
 It's not a potpourri!" (sic)

-She Says She Never Met Diya/Sahil In My Entire Life
+She Says She Never Met Dia/Sahil In Her Entire Life

 "Hav NEVER met Diya/ Sahil in my ENTIRE life!
 Pls get over it n let us get back 2work!," wrote the 'Judgementall Hai Kya' writer. (sic)